The Inclusive Music Consortium

-- Improving our collective understanding of the potential demand for adapted and specialist musical instruments for use by disabled children and adults across the UK
+- Improve our collective understanding of the potential demand for adapted and specialist musical instruments for use by aspiring and professional musicians of all kinds and in particular disabled children and adults across the UK

-- Enabling existing prototype adaptations and instruments such as the Clarion to be taken further into small scale batch production for wider distribution and use
+- Enable existing prototype adaptations (from OHMI, Open Up Music, DM Labs and other sources) to be taken further into small-scale batch production for wider distribution and use

-- Providing financial assistance to families and individuals that need access to these types of instruments by providing a combination of grants and loans to ensure equality of access for all
+- Provide financial assistance to families and individuals that need access to these types of instruments by providing a combination of grants and loans to ensure equality of access for all

 - Their projects help young people develop musically, as well as having personal and social outcomes too.